BigMindLab/HLAMatch/README.md

 Definition: A special high-resolution state where one set of alleles is an almost complete subset of the other.
 Condition: Activated when the overall match rate is low (less than 40%), but one of the allele sets is contained within the other by 90% or more (coverage >= 0.9).
-Meaning: Although not identical, the information in one set is virtually contained in the other.
+Meaning: Although not identical, the information in one set is contained in the other.

 3. Compatible